Welcome to St George’s Cancer Institute

 Who do I contact?

-Our next project is to raise funds for the introduction of a Stereotactic programme (see below for details).
-Your assistance will help us to provide the latest treatment and technology that our Cancer Care patients deserve.
+Your continued support will help us to continue to provide the latest treatments and technologies that our Cancer Care patients deserve.

 What Cancers will we treat?

 The Institute’s machines are the latest available worldwide and able to optimally treat a range of cancers.